srs81/CakePHP-AjaxMultiUpload/README.md

 ## Thanks

-This uses the Ajax Upload script from: http://valums.com/ajax-upload/ and file icons from: http://www.splitbrain.org/projects/file_icons .
+This uses the Dropzone.js Javascript library for file uploads: http://www.dropzonejs.com/ and file icons from: http://www.splitbrain.org/projects/file_icons .
+(The plugin previously used an Ajax Upload script from: http://valums.com/ajax-upload/)

 Also, thanks to contributions from the following GitHub users:
 * @rscherf : Getting it to work with Auth and sub-domains
 * @bobartlett : Fix to allow multiple AMU helpers in same view
+* @notoriousturtle : Fix to Auth to get it working in CakePHP 2.5 and above

 ## Support